 Prism photography is a fun way to add some creative effects to your photos.
-From rainbow colours, to dreamy looks and reflections, prisms’ ability to bend light result in stunning results.
+From rainbow effect colors, to dreamy looks and reflections, prisms’ ability to bend light result in stunning results.
 You can even use it to take out unwanted elements from your photograph.

-Working with prism photography requires learning by trial and error and some guesswork.
+Working with prism photography requires learning by trial and error.
 There are many changing factors that affect the end result.
 These include the size and shape of the prism, the angle of the light, the angle you hold the prism, etc.

 Switch to Manual Mode to Find a Focus Point

-You can also first use auto-focus without the prism.
+You can also first use autofocus without the prism.
 While maintaining the focus point, switch to manual.
 Position the prism in front of your camera, and then take the shot.

-A Small Aperture Will Make the Prism Effect Smoother
+Set a Small Aperture to Make the Prism Effect Smoother

 You can do prism photography with any lens you have.
-But, there are a few things you should take a few things into account.
+But, there are a few things you should take into account.

-Using small apertures (f1.8 to f 3.5) will make the transition between the prism covered part of the lens and the uncovered part a lot smoother.
+Small apertures between f/1.8 to f/3.5 will make the transition between the prism covered part of the lens and the uncovered part a lot smoother.

 This is a matter of taste.
 If you like to have a stronger contrast between the two parts, you can use bigger f-values.
-Then you also need to take into account that it will affect your depth of field.
+This will also affect your depth of field.

 Use the Live View Display to Protect Your Eyes